sfegan/dft_simd/README.md

 ## Efficient bulk transformation of short data samples using DFTs ##

-__Adapting FFTW scalar codelets to SIMD data types and instructions to achieve significantly improved DFT performance.__
+__Adapting FFTW scalar codelets to SIMD data types and instructions or to OpenCL to achieve significantly improved DFT performance.__

 _Stephen Fegan, LLR/Ecole Polytechnique, 2018-02-19_